lcx142857/Detease-could-music/README.md

 ## Project
 ```
-A cloud music API based on the development of the SPA, you can achieve the evaluation function
+A cloud music API based on the development of the SPA, in addition to the implementation of
-of the basic functions.
+the evaluation function of the basic functions.
 ```

 ### Purpose of the project